cjgammon/SnapSVG-Animator/SampleCreateJSPlatform/README.txt

 b.
 Developers MUST modify ALL the configuration parameters in 'SampleCreateJSPlatform\Plugin\SampleCreateJSPlugin\include\PluginConfiguration.h'.
     This is necessary to avoid any two plugins clashing with each other.

 c.
-Normally, if a developer wants to test any change in the plugin, he/she will have to follow the following steps:
+Follow the below steps to test any change made to the plugin:

   - Compile the *.dll/*.plugin in Visual Studio/XCode.
   - Package the *.zxp in eclipse